keboola/storage-api-php-client/README.md

 - `REDSHIFT_USER` - previously created user
 - `REDSHIFT_PASSWORD` - previously created passowrd

-You can export variables manually or you can create and fill file `set-env.mysql.sh` as copy of attached `set-env.mysql.template.sh`.
+You can export variables manually or you can create and fill file `set-env.redshift.sh` as copy of attached `set-env.redshift.template.sh`.

 Than  you can run tests: